 Shilpa Shirodkar

 Shilpa Shirodkar is an Indian actor, best known for Tamil cinema.
-Shilpa Shirodkar began their career in 1989.
+Shilpa Shirodkar began their career in 1989 and has been a prominent figure in the industry for over 37 years.
 With 30 credits to their name, Shilpa Shirodkar remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Shilpa Shirodkar's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones